How long does a car battery last?

 This is a much more common situation than people think.
 According to several statistics from the European Roadside Assistance, Approximately 40% of the rescue efforts are specifically about dead or failed batteries.

-how long does a car battery really last
+How long does a car battery last in kilometers?

 | Usage type | Average duration |